lucaslollobrigida/dotfiles/README.md

 Common configuration across unix environments:
 + Nix(OS) as a distro and package management tool (powered by flake)
-+ Xmonad as window manager
++ AwesomeWM as window manager
 + Neovim as text editor
 + Common dev tooling: tmux, ~~alacritty~~ kitty, docker
-+ Language tooling, mainly for JVM (Clojure and Scala), for other tools configuration (Lua), also Haskell, Go and Typescript.
++ Language tooling, mainly for JVM (Clojure and Scala), for other tools configuration (Lua), also Go and Typescript.

 ## Topology